adamvinueza/graphs/README.md

 distance of the visiting vertex; but _this happens precisely once_.
 So it should be intuitive that if we start from the source vertex (distance = 0), then all and only its adjacent vertices will have a distance of 1, and all and only _their unvisited adjacent vertices_ will have a distance of 2, and so on.
-That is, if there were a shorter path from the source to a vertex, _it would have already been visited_; but given how we're traversing the graph, this is impossible.
-So once BFS computes a path from a source to a vertex, that path is _provably_ shortest.
+So the only way we could have a non-shortest-path is if BFS somehow forgot to mark a vertex as visited, or incorrectly updated the distance.